Heart - Instructions for Authors

 Article types and word counts

-Authors submitting papers reporting original data (for example, controlled trials and intervention studies) should not exceed a limit of 3000 words, four figures and/or tables, and 30 references, and should provide a structured abstract of no more than 250 words.
+Authors submitting papers reporting original research data (for example, clinical research, meta-analyses, translational science) should not exceed a limit of 3000 words, eight figures and/or tables, and 30 references.
+Articles that significantly exceed this word limit may be returned for revision before peer review.

-Authors of original scientific papers must supply a structured abstract of no more than 250 words under the following headings:
+Authors of original scientific papers must supply a structured abstract of no more than 250 words under the following sub-headings:

 - Conclusions - do not make any claims that are not supported by data in the paper.